AckeeCZ/frontend-cookbook/pages/contribution/Guidelines.md

 2. ⏳**Rought time estimate**

-   Next step is make at least rought time estimate:
+   Next step is to make at least a rough time estimate:

    - <5h - No need to get any approval.
    - 5-20h - An approval by your team leader required.